-Pairing Your Smartphone
+Pairing Your Smartphone with Your Device

-To use the connected features on your watch, you must pair it directly through the Garmin ConnectTM app, instead of from the Bluetooth® settings on your smartphone.
+To use the connected features of the MARQ device, it must be paired directly through the Garmin Connect[TM] app, instead of from the Bluetooth[®] settings on your smartphone.

-- 1 From the app store on your smartphone, install and open the Garmin Connect app. - 2 Select an option to enable pairing mode on your watch: - During the initial setup, select Yes when you are prompted to pair with your smartphone. - If you previously skipped the pairing process, hold MENU, and select Pair Phone. - 3 Select an option to add your watch to your account: - If this is the first time you are pairing a device with the Garmin Connect app, follow the on-screen instructions. - If you already paired another device with the Garmin Connect app, from the or or or menu, select Garmin Devices > Add Device, and follow the on-screen instructions.
+- 1 From the app store on your smartphone, install and open the Garmin Connect app. - 2 Bring your smartphone within 10 m (33 ft.) of your device. - 3 Press LIGHT to turn on the device. - The first time you turn on the device, it is in pairing mode. - TIP: You can hold LIGHT, and select \$\forall \text{ to manually enter pairing mode.} - 4 Select an option to add your device to your Garmin Connect account: - If this is the first time you are pairing a device with the Garmin Connect app, follow the on-screen instructions. - If you already paired another device with the Garmin Connect app, from the or or or menu, select Garmin Devices > Add Device, and follow the on-screen instructions.